 1 cup passata (tomato puree)

 6 cups homemade stock (from boiling the beef shanks)

 2 garlic cloves minced

 1 tsp ground coriander

-8. In a small separate pan, melt butter.
+8. In a small separate pan, melt ghee.
 Add 1 tsp coriander and 2 minced garlic cloves.
 Stir until combined.
 Scrape into the stew and stir.
 Enjoy over white rice!